Toni Kinshofer

 Toni Kinshofer (16 February 1934 – 24 October 1964) was a German mountaineer.

 In 1961, on an expedition led by Toni Hiebeler, he undertook the first winter ascent of the Eiger North Face with Walter Almberger and Anderl Mannhardt.
-At 27, Kinshofer was the senior climber of the team (Mannhardt the youngest at 21).
-Kinshofer did most of the leading throughout during their epic, six-day (6–12 March) climb.
+At 27, Kinshofer was the senior climber of the team (with Mannhardt the youngest at 21).
+Kinshofer did most of the leading throughout their epic, six-day (6–12 March) climb.